Duke-Translational-Bioinformatics/dds-api-keys/README.md

 Small javascript frontend to the Duke Data Service API which allows users to login and manage their api keys

-Uses gitlab ci for continuous integration and deployment
+Uses gitlab ci for continuous integration and deployment.